 Utility Workers - SB 332 by Sen. Altman (R) and HB 253 by Rep. Passidomo would protect "vulnerable users" of public rights-of-ways, including persons working on utility facilities along roadways.
 The bill would require motorists to maintain at least 3 feet of space between the vulnerable user and the vehicle when passing.
 Violations would be non-criminal infractions and be in addition to the move over restrictions enacted 2014.
-SB 332 passed out of its first committee and HB 253 passed of its second committee.
+SB 332 passed out of its second committee and HB 253 is ready for the floor.